Longparish

 Longparish is a village and civil parish in Hampshire, England.
-It is composed of the four hamlets of Middleton, East Aston, West Aston and Forton that over time have expanded and effectively joined up to become one village.
+It is composed of the five hamlets of Middleton, East Aston, West Aston ,Forton and Longparish Station that over time have expanded and effectively joined up to become one village.
 Longparish is situated on the northwest bank of the River Test.
 In 2011 the population (including Firgo and Forton) was 716.

 Etymology

 The name Longparish was first used in the mid-16th-century and is derived from a nickname for the "long parish" of Middleton — consisting of the settlements of Middleton, East Aston, West Aston and Forton — which stretched some four miles along the River Test.
 The parish of Middleton was first recorded as "Middletune" in the Domesday Survey of 1086.
+The foundation of a small settlement to support the newly created Longparish Station in 1885 has led to the village boundary extending south of the A303.

 Landmarks

 A 19th-century monument, Dead Man's Plack, stands nearby.